sloumdrone/gomoku/README.md

 # Gomoku
 A simple implementation of five in a row for your terminal.

-At present only two player mode is implemented, but win condition is checked and invalid moves are not allowed.
-Full version with graded opponents coming in the future.
+A basic AI mode is now enabled.

+Coming soon: Ability to launch in either AI or two player mode via command line arg.

 ### Requirements
 Python 2.7.x